clojuredocs/guides/articles/ecosystem/libraries_directory.md

 libraries and tools.
 This directory is **not comprehensive and highly opinionated**.

 This directory is manually curated by the Clojure community.
 Please endeavor to keep it up-to-date, consisting of **high quality** libraries with adequate documentation.
+There are many more libraries in the Clojure ecosystem, but some lack documentation and/or are useful primarily to experienced developers.
+Such projects are not included in this document.

 For more comprehensive overview of the Clojure library ecosystem, please see [ClojureSphere](http://clojuresphere.com/).